-We all define “fun” a bit differently, and hopefully the place in which we live caters to our personal ideas of entertainment.
+We all define “fun” a bit differently, and ideally the place in which we live should cater to our personal ideas of entertainment.
 That’s not always the case, though, which may drive people to live somewhere new.

 There are certain states where fun is not just an option but also a way of life.
-These states offer such a variety of activities that everyone will be able to find something that excites them.
-While Americans were limited in their recreation opportunities during the COVID-19 pandemic, the distribution of the vaccine has helped the leisure and hospitality sectors reopen, and there are plenty of options now.
+These states offer such a variety of activities that everyone will be able to find something that excites them, from people who crave the outdoors and athletics to those who would rather sit down for a film.

 With pure enjoyment in mind, WalletHub compared the 50 states across 26 key indicators of a jolly good time that won’t break the bank.
-They range from movie costs to accessibility of national parks to casinos per capita.
+They range from movie costs to accessibility of national parks to nightlife options per capita.

 For a more local breakdown of the fun scene, check out WalletHub’s Most Fun Cities in America ranking.